People experiencing homelessness await forced removal at City Hall, Westport camps

-KANSAS CITY, MO (KCTV) -- Organizers, advocates, and people staying at two homeless encampments in Kansas City are waiting for the city's next step in deciding the future of the sites.
+KANSAS CITY, Missouri (KCTV) -- Organizers, advocates, and people staying at two homeless encampments in Kansas City are waiting for the city's next step in deciding the future of the sites.

 City officials ordered people to leave the camps in Westport and outside of KC City Hall before Monday because of public health and safety issues, but people have not left.